taed2-2425q1-gced-upc/TAED2_DataExplorers/docs/dataset_card.md

 ### Supported Tasks and Leaderboards

-- `task-category-tag`: The dataset can be used to train a model for image classification, which consists in classifying an input image into one of six categories: buildings, forest, glacier, mountain, sea, or street.
+- `image-classification`: The dataset can be used to train a model for image classification, which consists in classifying an input image into one of six categories: buildings, forest, glacier, mountain, sea, or street.
 Success on this task is typically measured using [accuracy](https://huggingface.co/spaces/evaluate-metric/accuracy), where a high accuracy score represents a better performance.
 There is no active leaderboard, but it was originally used in the Intel Image Classification Challenge, with models ranked by accuracy.

 ### Languages